 What is the Trans-Pacific Partnership Agreement?

-The Trans-Pacific Partnership (TPP) Agreement is a regional trade agreement that the United States is negotiating with 11 other Asia-Pacific countries (Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam).
-The goal of the ongoing negotiations is to produce a comprehensive and high-standard agreement that supports economic growth and jobs and addresses 21st century trade issues.
-Another aim is to expand the TPP over time to include additional Asia-Pacific countries and eventually cover a region that represents more than half of global output and over 40 percent of world trade.
-The United States joined the negotiations in 2010, and the negotiating countries are striving to complete the negotiations.
-The Office of the United States Trade Representative is leading the negotiations for the United States and has been consulting with Congress and private sector stakeholders on issues at all stages of the negotiations.
+The Trans-Pacific Partnership (TPP) agreement is a regional trade agreement that the United States negotiated with 11 other Asia-Pacific countries (Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam).
+The TPP is a comprehensive and high-standard agreement that will support U.S. economic growth and jobs and address 21st century trade issues to help American companies, workers and farmers stay competitive.
+The United States joined the TPP negotiations in 2010; the negotiations were completed in October 2015; and the goal is for Congress to approve the agreement under the new Trade Promotion Authority law in 2016.

 Why is the TPP Agreement Important for the United States?

 The TPP will expand U.S. trade opportunities in a region of the world that represents 40 percent of global GDP and with countries that already support an estimated 15.6 million American jobs.
 TPP will also set strong, fair rules for U.S. trade with these countries and strengthen U.S. economic leadership and reinforce U.S. foreign policy and national security interests in a critical region.
-This regional trade agreement will expand trade and investment with the six TPP countries that are existing bilateral U.S. free trade agreement (FTA) partners and open new markets in the five countries that are not current FTA partners, including Japan, the world’s third-largest economy.
-By setting reciprocal, enforceable trade rules generally and establishing disciplines in key new areas of interest to the United States, the TPP will help level the playing field for American companies and workers, promote U.S. innovation and economic growth and support American jobs.
+This regional trade agreement will expand U.S. trade and investment ties with the six TPP countries that are existing bilateral U.S. free trade agreement (FTA) partners and open new markets in the five TPP countries that are not current FTA partners, including Japan, the world’s third-largest economy.
+By setting reciprocal, enforceable trade rules generally and establishing disciplines in key new areas of interest to the United States, the TPP will help level the playing field for American companies and workers, promote U.S. innovation and economic growth and support American jobs in every state.